 When you perform dumbbell reverse flies from a standing position, ensure that you tighten your core and stabilize your lower back.
 Prone (bench) reverse flyes place less pressure on your lower back during the movement.
 For best results, avoid swinging the dumbbells and cheating!

 A study, Effect of hand position on EMG activity of the posterior shoulder musculature during a horizontal abduction exercise, in 2013 was conducted on the effects of the handgrip.
 The study found that the results showed that mean electromyography activity for the posterior deltoid was significantly greater in a neutral grip than a pronated grip.

 Consequently, the study found that the infraspinatus’ electromyography activity was substantially more remarkable in a neutral grip than a pronated grip.
 This study shows us the significance of the handgrip, which is a part of your form.
-When you perform an exercise the optimal way, you get better results as someone who uses an inferior form.
+When you perform an exercise the optimal way, you get better results than someone who uses an inferior form.